 These muffins are part of my ketogenic meal plan.
 It’s an easy-to-follow keto meal plan that is optimized with the right macro ratios already calculated for you so that all you need to do is make your meals.

-While most egg muffin recipes are fairly low in carbs, these keto egg muffins also pack in healthy fats like egg yolks, crumbled bacon, and shredded cheddar cheese to keep you satisfied and full until your next meal.
+While most egg muffin recipes are relatively low in carbs, these keto egg muffins also pack in healthy fats like egg yolks, crumbled bacon, and shredded cheddar cheese to keep you satisfied and full until your next meal.

 This recipe also includes nutritious, fiber-rich vegetables like cherry tomatoes, red onions, and mixed greens.
-The vegetables help give the muffins a fresh flavor and keep them feeling a bit lighter than egg muffins that contain only eggs and meat.
+The vegetables help give the muffins a fresh flavor and keep them feeling lighter than egg muffins that contain only eggs and meat.

-Even better, these low carb egg muffins couldn’t be easier to make.
+Even better, these low-carb egg muffins couldn’t be easier to make.
 Simply combine the ingredients, pour into your muffin pan, and bake!

 This delicious, low-carb, high-fat dish comes together in just a few easy steps.

 Step 1: Preheat the oven to 400°F (200°C).
+Grease the muffin pan with oil or add liners.

 Step 2: Separate the egg yolks from the whites and add the yolks to a large mixing bowl.
 Discard the egg whites or save them for another recipe.